tcarland/tcamake/README.md

 TOPDIR environment variable to point to the relative root of the workspace.
-Additionally, each Makefile must include **$TOPDIR/tcamake/project_defs**, though this should include should occur **after** setting any custom options as shown in the beelow example:
+Additionally, each Makefile must include **$TOPDIR/tcamake/project_defs**, though this should include should occur **after** setting any custom options as shown in the below example:
 ```
 TOPDIR = ..